Written by Chuck Wendig

 And now that you’ve read that, you’ll see how much I enjoyed that portrayal of this version of Hyperion, and even hoped for an ongoing series so, naturally, I was happy when this series was announced last year.
 Unfortunately, Al Ewing was not announced as the writer, but I was still looking forward to this.
 After all, I wasn’t aware of Al Ewing’s work before I read that Avengers issue, and was impressed, so perhaps I’ll be just as impressed with the writing of Chuck Wendig, whom I am likewise unfamiliar with?

 Unfortunately, that has not turned out to be the case.

 On the art-side it isn’t much better.
-It’s bad, it’s just sort of bland.
+It’s not bad, it’s just sort of bland.
 Nothing special.
-From the way she’s drawn, it’s hard to tell if Doll is a boy or a girl, but I know if that was intentional on the part of the artist or now.
-But the problem is that know of the characters stand out, which not good for a story like this, where the various Carnies should invoke a sense of fear (or disgust) by their appearance, but they don’t.
+From the way she’s drawn, it’s hard to tell if Doll is a boy or a girl, but I don’t know if that was intentional on the part of the artist or not (perhaps the androgynous looks is intentional?).
+But the problem is that none of the characters stand out, which not good for a story like this, where the various Carnies should invoke a sense of fear (or disgust) by their appearance, but they don’t.
 Likewise, when we finally see Hyperion in all his costumed glory, it feels like it should be a majestic image, but it isn’t.

-So I just wasn’t impressed with the either the writing or the art of this issue, and therefor cannot recommend it, and have no intention of continuing this series myself
+So I just wasn’t impressed with either the writing or the art of this issue, and therefore cannot recommend it, and have no intention of continuing this series myself